 In the case of a Multi-Engine scenario where tenant specific data is isolated by deploying to dedicated engines there are no Tenant-Identifiers present in the particular engines themselves.
 In order for a single Optimize instance that is configured to import from each of those engines to support this scenario it is required to configure a

 The effect of configuring a

 defaultTenant will be added automatically.
-Optimize Users will be authorized to those default tenants based on if the are authorized to access the particular engine the data originates from.
+Optimize users will be authorized to those default tenants based on whether they are authorized to access the particular engine the data originates from.
 So in this scenario it is not necessary to configure any

 defaultTenant on two different engines.

 ... engines: "engineTenant1": name: engineTenant1 defaultTenant: # the id used for this default tenant on persisted entities id: tenant1 # the name used for this tenant when displayed in the UI name: First Tenant ... "engineTenant2": name: engineTenant2 defaultTenant: # the id used for this default tenant on persisted entities id: tenant2 # the name used for this tenant when displayed in the UI name: Second Tenant ...

 Optimize Application Authorization on both engines will be able to distinguish between data of both engines by selecting the corresponding tenant in the report builder.

 defaultTenant.id is configured and data imported, you cannot change it anymore without doing a full reimport as any changes to the configuration cannot be applied to already imported data records.